aliaxandra/RS-School-LearnSpace/README.md

 # RS-School-LearningSpace
-Notion Template for Dashboard with Knowledge Base and Management System for studying at RS School
+Notion Template for Dashboard with Knowledge Base and Task Management System for studying at RS School